 Let us discuss what we expect the ferdinon solution to be.
 Numerically, we find that the existence and propagation of these structures depend crucially on the two ITG-drive terms in (2.17) and (2.18), as well as on the nonlinear terms.
 In particular, the poloidal localisation of these structures is due to the nonzonal-nonzonal interactions.
-Indeed, we have found that (2.17) and (2.18) with the nonzonal-nonzonal nonlinear terms taken out (in what is sometimes referred to as the "quasilinear approximation"; see Srinivasan & Young 2012) has soliton solutions that are not localised poloidally, but rather appear to be of definite poloidal wavenumber k_y .
-Models have been proposed for structure formation in a sheared flow that rely on the tilting of turbulence by shear and a nonzero group velocity to produce moving structures (McMillan et al. 2009, 2018; Zhou et al. 2020).
-The radial group velocity is (at least in the Hasegawa-Mima-related models) proportional to the product $k_x k_y^{\dagger}$, which acquires a definite sign in the presence of flow shear (Section 4.3).
+Indeed, we have found that (2.17) and (2.18) with the nonzonal-nonzonal nonlinear terms taken out (in what is sometimes referred to as the 'quasi-linear approximation'; see Srinivasan & Young (2012)) do not have ferdinon solutions.
+However, the quasi-linear system does have soliton solutions that are not localised poloidally, but rather appear to have a definite poloidal wavenumber k_v .
+These solutions might be related to those described by McMillan et al. (2009) and Zhou, Zhu & Dodin (2020).
+Models have been proposed for structure formation in a sheared flow that rely on the tilting of turbulence by shear and a nonzero group velocity to produce moving structures (McMillan et al. 2018; Zhou et al. 2020).
+The radial group velocity is (at least in the Hasegawa-Mima-related models) proportional to the product $k_x k_y$, which acquires a definite sign in the presence of flow shear (§ 4.3).
 However, we observe ferdinons moving in both radial directions in regions of definite zonal shear and, thus, definite radial group velocity.
 Therefore, at the moment, we consider it unlikely that the propagation of ferdinons can be explained using such group-velocity arguments.
 We leave the detailed investigation of ferdinon generation and propagation for future work.

 Understanding ferdinons and their properties can also put an upper bound on the radial scale of the ZF.
-Indeed, our numerical simulations show that the ZFs can have a well-defined radial scale smaller than the box size (Section 3.1.3).
+Indeed, our numerical simulations show that the ZFs can have a well-defined radial scale smaller than the box size (§ 3.1.3).
 This scale could perhaps be estimated via a causality argument - assuming that ferdinons, and, thus, turbulence, can only propagate a finite radial distance in a region of self-consistently evolving zonal shear, then an infinitely wide shear zone cannot be sustained for long.
 Note that finite-lifetime ferdinons over a dynamic ZF background, with which they can interact and gain or lose energy, are not in contradiction with the infinite-lifetime ferdinons seen by van Wyk et al. (2016), where a constant flow shear was imposed, and thus the shear profile was unable to react to the presence of ferdinons.

-Once ferdinons are generated and turbulence develops in the shear zones, our analysis of the viscous decay of the zonal staircase in Section 3.1.2, which ignored the turbulent momentum flux, is no longer valid.
+Once ferdinons are generated and turbulence develops in the shear zones, our analysis of the viscous decay of the zonal staircase in § 3.1.2, which ignored the turbulent momentum flux, is no longer valid.
 Instead, we must focus on the effect of the turbulence on the ZFs.
 We find that the turbulence in the shear zones has a restoring effect on the zonal staircase in the Dimits regime, whereas beyond the Dimits threshold, it inhibits staircase formation.

-† The radial group velocity $\partial \omega_k / \partial k_x$ is proportional to $k_x k_y$ because $\omega_k \propto k_y$ and ω_k depends on k_x only through k^2 .
+9The radial group velocity $\partial \omega_k/\partial k_x$ is proportional to $k_x k_y$ because $\omega_k \propto k_y$ and ω_k depends on k_x only through k^2 .

-FIGURE 18.
-Top: A close-up view (from the top-right plot of Figure 9) of the temperature and electrostatic-potential perturbations of a hot ferdinon in a region of negative zonal shear, $S = \partial_x^2 \varphi < 0$.
-The arrows represent the local nonzonal $\boldsymbol{E} \times \boldsymbol{B}$ velocity $\boldsymbol{u}' = \hat{\boldsymbol{z}} \times \boldsymbol{\nabla} \varphi'$ (in arbitrary units).
-Middle: A hot ferdinon in a region of positive zonal shear $S = \partial_x^2 \varphi > 0$.
-Bottom: A cold ferdinon in a region of positive zonal shear $S = \partial_x^2 \varphi > 0$.
+FIGURE 18. (a) A close-up view (from figure 9b) of the temperature and electrostatic-potential perturbations of a hot ferdinon in a region of negative zonal shear, $S = \partial_x^2 \overline{\varphi} < 0$.
+The arrows represent the local nonzonal $E \times B$ velocity $u' = \hat{z} \times \nabla \varphi'$ (in arbitrary units). (b) A hot ferdinon in a region of positive zonal shear, $S = \partial_x^2 \overline{\varphi} > 0$. (c) A cold ferdinon in a region of positive zonal shear, $S = \partial_x^2 \overline{\varphi} > 0$.